bjpop/gurita/docsrc/bar.rst

 bar
 ===

-Bar plots summarise a numerical feature as boxes with optional error bars.
+Bar plots summarise a numerical column as boxes with optional error bars.

-By default the numerical feature is summarised by its mean, but other summary functions can be chosen.
+By default the numerical column is summarised by its mean, but other summary functions can be chosen.

 .. code-block:: bash